MatthewJohn/terrareg/docs/USER_GUIDE.md

 User groups and permissions can be configured on the 'User Groups' (/user-groups) page.

-Once single sign-on has been setup, the [ADMIN_AUTHENTICATION_TOKEN](./CONFIG.md#admin_authentication_token) can be disabled, stopping further sign-in via password authentication.
+Once single sign-on has been setup, the [ADMIN_AUTHENTICATION_TOKEN](./CONFIG.md#admin_authentication_token) can be removed, stopping further sign-in via password authentication.

 *NOTE* OpenID and SAML2 authentication is currently experimental.